ATH25/Java8Plus/README.md

   - Use switch statements with String values for concise branching
 - Multi-Catch Exception Handling (Java 7)
   - Catch multiple exception types in a single catch block for concise error handling
+- NIO.2 File API (Java 7)
+  - Modern file and directory handling with Path and Files classes
 - And more...

 # Java8Plus